sajithkavishan/LensVerse-Landing-Page/README.md

-# Responsive Glassy Animated Cards Using HTML & CSS
+# Photography website's Landing page using HTML & CSS

-Experience elegance with this glassy animated card.
-The responsive design showcases a mesmerizing blend of transparency and motion, creating a modern and stylish display.
-CSS magic at its finest!
+Dive into LensVerse, where elegance meets animation.
+Experience the magic of photography with my sleek, responsive design—where transparency and motion dance in perfect harmony.
+CSS brilliance, modern style, and visual enchantment await your hover.

 ## Demo Video